JasonEngbrecht/virtual_client/CURRENT_SPRINT.md

 # Current Sprint: MVP - Minimum Viable Conversation

 ## 📍 Session Handoff
-**Last Updated**: 2025-01-29 10:30
+**Last Updated**: 2025-01-29 11:45
-**Last Completed**: Part 4: Basic Session Service - Complete with all tests passing **Ready to Start**: Part 5: Message Operations
+**Last Completed**: Part 5: Message Operations - Complete with all tests passing **Ready to Start**: Part 6: Token Counting
-**Tests Passing**: All tests passing ✅ (363 tests) **Notes for Next Session**:
+**Tests Passing**: All tests passing ✅ (380 tests) **Notes for Next Session**:
-- Created session_service.py following established service patterns
-- Implemented create_session, get_session, end_session with student validation
-- Added helper methods: get_student_sessions, get_active_session, update_token_count
+- Added message operations to session_service.py: add_message() and get_messages()
+- Implemented automatic sequence numbering for messages
+- Added pagination support for message retrieval
+- Integrated token counting with cost calculation for assistant messages
-- Created 20 comprehensive unit tests covering all functionality
+- Created 17 comprehensive unit tests for message operations
-- Fixed floating-point precision issues using pytest.approx()
-- Session service ready for message operations integration
-- Can now safely delete legacy files: database/schema.sql and backend/scripts/init_db.py
+- Messages can only be added to active sessions with proper student validation
+- Cost calculation uses Haiku pricing: $0.75 per 1M tokens (average)
+- Ready to implement dedicated token counting utility in Part 6

 ## 📍 Where We Are in the Journey
 - **Previous Phase**: 1.5 Assignment Management ✅ (All parts complete)